August 11, 2020

 In this article I'll share with you a shopping list to create your own home compressor setup, and step-by-step instructions for how to use it for bikes.

-Modern bicycles increasingly use tubeless tires.
 Sometimes, when installing tubeless tires, the beads can be seated using a floor pump.
 It varies quite a bit based on the tire, rim tape, and rim.
 More stubborn tires or tricky rims need more consistent, higher-pressure air to seat the beads.
 Bike shops and pro mechanics use compressors for this purpose, and so should you.

 Let's go shopping!
-Here's what to look for:
+Here's what to buy:

 Consult the owner's manual for your specific compressor, but generally compressors have some features in common.
 You'll usually find a regulator to control the PSI output - turn it to an appropriate PSI for bikes - you might start with 40 PSI to begin and go higher if needed later.
+Higher PSI settings can help seat stubborn tubeless tires.

 In addition to seating tubeless tires at installation time, you can of course use a compressor for your daily "top-up" inflation needs.
 Some of the Prestaflator inflation tools have a built-in pressure gauge you can use.
 If your inflator doesn't have the gauge, use the regulator on your compressor instead.